Shadowing Program at UCHealth for University of Colorado Hospital and metro Denver area

 What are the steps if someone wishes to OBSERVE?

 - Determine where you would like to observe and who you would like to shadow.

 - Contact the potential sponsor and ask to shadow him/her.
 The Volunteer Services office is not able to find a sponsor for a potential observer.

 - Set a specific location, date and time for the EOP experience(s).

-- Gather the required documents (outlined in step 6) and complete the EOP/Shadowing application below and submit at least 1 week prior to your scheduled shadowing date or dates.
+- Gather the required documents (outlined in step 6) and complete the EOP/Shadowing application below and submit at least one week prior to your scheduled shadowing date.